Antonio Macrì: Tradition and modernization

 Macrì opposed new criminal activities such as kidnappings and drug trafficking.
-However, several cosche of Platì, San Luca, and the Gioia Tauro plain did engage in these activities and Macrì had no means by which to prevent or punish these violations of the traditional mafia code.
-(Both the crimine and its charismatic leaders depended on the consensus and cooperation of the individual 'Ndrangheta families and relied on the good will of single family bosses to have the codes obeyed).
+However, several cosche of Platì, San Luca, and the Gioia Tauro plain did engage in these activities and Macrì had no means to prevent or punish these violations of the traditional mafia code.
+(Both the crimine and its charismatic leaders depended on the consensus and cooperation of the individual 'Ndrangheta families and relied on the goodwill of single family bosses to have the codes obeyed.)

 Nevertheless, Macrì also was a proponent of modernization, representing a qualitative step in expanding traditional parasitic criminal activities of extortion to a more entrepreneurial phase.
 When in 1974, businesses, involved in the expansion of the port and steelworks in Gioia Tauro, offered a three per cent kickback to be left in peace, the three leading 'Ndrangheta families at the time, Macrì, the Piromalli brothers and the De Stefano brothers, rejected the offer and wanted to be sub-contracted on work carried out in order to control the projects.
 Nevertheless, the growing tensions among 'Ndrangheta clans reached a boiling point at the meeting to discuss the deal.
 Tripodo and his former underling Giorgio De Stefano exchanged insults that almost escalated in a violent confrontation, only just prevented by peacemaker Macrì.

 Death

 Macrì was a traditional 'Ndrangheta capobastone who, together with Tripodo, opposed new developments in the organisation such as the formation of the Santa, a secret society within the 'Ndrangheta established in the early 1970s to maximize the power and invisibility of the most important bosses.

 The disagreement led to bloodshed in the so-called First 'Ndrangheta war.
-On January 20, 1975, Macrì was shot to death in his hometown Siderno, while his right-hand man Francesco Commisso was severely wounded.
+On 20 January 1975, Macrì was shot dead in his hometown Siderno, while his right-hand man Francesco Commisso was severely wounded.
 His death triggered the 'Ndrangheta war that cost some 300 lives.
-According to a state witness, one of his 'executioners' was a young Pasquale Condello, an ally of Macrì's main foe, the De Stefano 'ndrina.
+According to a state witness, one of his "executioners" was Pasquale Condello, an ally of Macrì's main foe, the De Stefano 'ndrina.
 Macrì may have paid for his opposition to kidnappings and drug trafficking with his life, as his murder was presumably organized by the supporters of a change of modus operandi of the 'Ndrangheta.

 His son Vincenzo Macrì was sentenced to 20 years in prison in 2018 after being convicted in Locri, Italy, of Mafia association.
 Prosecutors had originally sought a 30-year-term for Macri, who earlier served 13 years in American prisons for drug trafficking.
 His sentence was reduced to 15 years after appeal.